fyr77/EnvyUpdate/README.md

 ## Compatibility

 The application is compatible with all Nvidia GPUs that have their drivers available on the nvidia.com download page and runs on Windows 7 and up.

+## Other interesting tools

+* [TinyNvidiaUpdateChecker](https://github.com/ElPumpo/TinyNvidiaUpdateChecker) - a command line update checker and installer.
+Inspired EnvyUpdate to begin with.
+* [Disable-Nvidia-Telemtry](https://github.com/NateShoffner/Disable-Nvidia-Telemetry) - does pretty much what the name says.
+It disables Nvidia Telemetry.
+* [NVCleanInstall](https://www.techpowerup.com/nvcleanstall/) - a closed-source application by TechPowerUp which does quite a lot of cool things.

+EnvyUpdate is not a replacement for any of these tools.
+I will still try to implement as many features in EnvyUpdate as possible while keeping the simple interface and as little settings as possible.

 ## Licenses